Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 Conflicts of Interest and/or Conflicts of Commitment can come in many forms and often differ greatly between each disclosure.
 In general, supervisors or other reviewers should be reviewing disclosure information to ensure they are complete, accurate, and keeping in mind if the activities (regardless of funding involvement) could impact the employee’s institutional responsibilities, their primary time commitment to the university, their decision-making ability in their university role/on behalf of the university, student/trainee/postdoc involvement, or the unauthorized commitment/use of university recourses.

 Supervisors are the initial reviewers of their employees’ disclosure forms and are also those who are best positioned to know whether or not the employee’s disclosure outside activities are reasonable given the employee’s available time and university responsibilities.
-Therefore, it is important than supervisors carefully review and request revisions to disclosure information where necessary, prior to approving and allowing the disclosure to move forward in the review process.
+Therefore, it is important that supervisors carefully review and request revisions to disclosure information where necessary, prior to approving and allowing the disclosure to move forward in the review process.

 In addition, while it is easy to focus identification of COIs specific to financial involvement (i.e. the potential for an employee to benefit financially from an activity), there are certainly many cases that may not involve financial aspects that still pose a potential or actual conflict that must be addressed.
 The following is a very simple question that should always be addressed: